dreamfactorysoftware/platform-wiki/Platform-Documentation/What-is-DreamFactory/FAQs.md

 As such, DreamFactory creates the REST APIs for SQL, NoSQL, and file storage on your behalf, so you don’t have to write your own REST APIs, reinventing the wheel once again.
 A common question is “how flexible are these auto-generated APIs?”
 The answer is that CRUD operations on SQL, NoSQL, and file storage share the same common characteristics, so the auto-generated APIs are comprehensive and cover virtually every common use case scenario.

 That said, if you have custom API requirements, you can add any remote web service as a RESTful service inside DreamFactory and leverage DreamFactory’s SSO and role system to govern end user access to your custom APIs.

+**How is DreamFactory different than hosted “backend as a service” (aka BaaS)?**

+“BaaS” is an acronym for “backend as a service”.
+BaaS companies host their customer’s backend data and provide a number of beneficial features to reduce the amount of server-side code that developers need to write for their mobile applications.

+DreamFactory provides many of the same simplification benefits of BaaS.
+However, since DreamFactory is a solution targeting enterprises, there are some important fundamental differences.

+* BaaS products are proprietary.
+DreamFactory is open source.
+You can modify the source code if necessary.
+* BaaS companies host your data, but they don’t have a world class data center and millions of marketing dollars to gain enterprise trust.
+In short, enterprises do not trust third-party companies to host their sensitive data.
+DreamFactory does not host your data.
+You host DreamFactory on whatever server infrastructure you prefer, often behind a corporate firewall.
+* BaaS products typically use NoSQL to store data.
+DreamFactory supports every major database vendor, both SQL vendors and NoSQL vendors.
+* BaaS products do not integrate well with existing databases and file systems.
+DreamFactory provides REST APIs for your existing SQL databases, NoSQL databases, and file systems.
+* BaaS security features are oriented around consumer mobile app use cases.
+DreamFactory provides enterprise-grade backend security based on over a decade of enterprise app development experience, largely on the Force.com platform (i.e. Salesforce).